 - Extreme Omnivore: Part of Wapol's powers, which allow him to eat anything.

 - Fantastic Drug: The Rumble Ball for Chopper.
-It's a drug that he invented himself, which interferes with the frequency of his transformations (which he calls Points) to give him four additional forms in battle, giving him seven Points in total during that time instead of his usual three.
-After it wears off, it takes six hours for them to wear off.
-Though there a bit of information he withholding that will come up later in the series.
+It's a drug that he invented himself, which interferes with the frequency of his transformations (which he calls "Points") to provide him with four additional forms in battle for three minutes, giving him seven Points in total during that time instead of his usual three.
+After it wears off, it takes six hours before he can safely eat another one.
+Though there's a bit of information he's withholding that will come up later in the series.

 - Flower Motifs: Cherry blossoms ("sakura" in Japanese) for the arc.
 Since cherry blossoms are impossible to grow on a winter island like Drum Island, Hiriluk began his research on using them to "heal the country" and create a miracle, just as he was miraculously healed by them (in a metaphorical sense) on his home island, where they're abundant.
-When Kureha gives Chopper one last present after the latter joins the Straw Hats, she uses the fruit of Hiruluk's research to make cherry blossoms in a large part of the frozen forest, provoking tears from Chopper and symbolising a country whose heart was frozen and sick is now warm and healed.
+When Kureha gives Chopper one last present after the latter joins the Straw Hats, she uses the fruits of Hiriluk's research to make cherry blossoms in a large part of the frozen forestnote , provoking tears from Chopper and symbolizing that a country whose heart was frozen and sick is now warm and healed.
 Chopper continues to have this motif, and Drum Kingdom even changes its name to Sakura Kingdom.

 - Wapol fled from his country when his army was defeated by the Blackbeard Pirates, whom the Straw Hats will encounter (unknowingly) in the Jaya arc.

 - Vivi mentions that the situation in her country is getting even worse, and reads that 700,000 people have joined the rebellion and 300,000 Royal Guards are expected to defend it.
 She fears that the civil war is unpreventable, and while Nami reassures her, Luffy only focuses on beating the one responsible.
-In a way, the next arc shows Vivi and Luffy were both right.
+In a way, the next arc shows Vivi and Luffy are both right.